Jack Attack (film): Plot

 On Hallowe'en night, in a West Village townhouse, babysitter Elizabeth carves a Jack O'Lantern out of a pumpkin with the help of Jack, the boy she is looking after, his terrier Oscar barking and watching excitedly.
 She is vexed because her boyfriend Elliott is running late.
 The job done, she puts the seeds on a tray and cooks them in the oven.
-After, all three of them eat a few seeds, when Jack begins to choke.
+After, all three of them eat a few seeds, Jack begins to choke.
 Elizabeth tries to perform the Heimlich maneuver but fails and the boy passes out.
 Not knowing what else to do, she takes a knife and attempts to perform a tracheotomy so he can breathe.
 Blood spurts when she cuts a hole in his neck, and she notices something that may be the seed and attempts to dig it out with the knife; it turns out to be a long vine.
 Jack's abdomen swells underneath his shirt and explodes.
 Horrified, Elizabeth notices her own belly beginning to swell.
 Using the knife, she cuts across it in the manner of a Caesarean section, and pumpkins and thick vines explode from her body, and her head slumps down.
 Oscar whines.
 Outside, Elliott finally arrives and enters the townhouse.
 He is heard calling for her briefly, and vines are seen creeping quickly within across the windows.